SPADE: Sparsity-Guided Debugging for Deep Neural Networks: Experiments

-We then showed one of the class feature visualizations, the full image, and the image patches corresponding to the two classes to the evaluators, along with options to either select which of the two regions activates the neuron, or to indicate that the visualization did not enable them to do so.
-Crucially, we did not disclose the class associated with the neuron.
-In total, there were were a total of 400 possible human tasks: 100 samples, for which one of two class neurons was interpreted, with the neuron visualization created with or without preprocessing with \algname{}.
-The tasks were chosen randomly from this pool; in total, 24 volunteer evaluators performed 746 rating tasks.
-We describe the human evaluation and process in more detail and screenshots of sample tasks in Appendix~\ref{appendix:human_eval}.
+In total, there were a total of 400 possible human tasks, which were assigned randomly: 100 samples, for which one of two class neurons was interpreted, with the neuron visualization created with or without preprocessing with \algname{}.
+From these, 24 volunteer evaluators performed 746 rating tasks.
+More details of the evaluation process are provided in Appendix~\ref{appendix:human_eval}.

-\paragraph{Results.} The results of the human evaluation are presented in Figure~\ref{table:humanEvalResults} (left).
-When the network was preprocessed via \algname{}, the users were over 10\% more likely to choose to make a decision on which of the patches were responsible for the class prediction (87.4\% when \algname{} was used, versus 77.1\% when it was not).
-In cases in which the human raters did make a decision, the accuracy was 5.3\% higher when \algname{} was used (79.9\% vs. 73.6\%), leading to a major 13.1\% increase in net correct attributions.
+\paragraph{Results.} The results of the human evaluation are presented in Table~\ref{tab:human_eval_results}.
+When the network was preprocessed via \algname{}, the users were over 10\% more likely to choose to make a decision on which of the regions was selected by Score-CAM for the class (87.4\% when \algname{} was used, versus 77.1\% when it was not).
+In cases in which the human raters did make a decision, they were more likely to agree with ScoreCAM when \algname{} was used (79.9\% agreement rate) than when it was not (73.6\%).
+Overall, the evaluators were able to identify the image patch that matched Score-CAM 69.8\% of the time when \algname{} was used, and 56.7\% of the time when it was not.
 We stress that the salient patches were computed on the \emph{dense} model, and so the increased accuracy from using \algname{} demonstrates that, despite the network modifications from \algname{}, the conclusions apply to the original model.
 Additionally, the higher rate of decision when using \algname{} supports our previous observation that the visualizations obtained with \algname{} are generally more meaningful to humans.